 MOD/POWER POP - The Jam, The Vapors and The Chords were the punky face of neo-mod and will eventually be addressed; The Circles and Squire weren't, and won't.
 "Skinny tie" bands have no place here, although some of the better "power pop" groups do: this is a personal choice.

 ELECTRONIC BANDS - bands like Soft Cell and Heaven 17 are ignored; more new romantic I suppose.
 Other electronic bands such as Suicide, DAF and very early Human League have an unmistakable punk thing about them, if more to do with politics and attitude than actual music, so I'll find a place for them.
+Eventually.

 INDUSTRIAL/GOTH - I will be ignoring industrial bands - Throbbing Gristle and Chrome being notable exceptions - and Goth groups except maybe Bauhaus and a few others (Southern Death Cult, Brigandage).
 Ghost Dance and Sisters of Mercy are far enough removed from punk to be worth excluding, although I am happy to concede that the influence of punk is plain to see.